mirage-xyz/mirage-docs/pages/unity-sdk/getting-started/interacting-with-smart-contract.md

 ## Conclusion

 We've covered the major parts of interacting with a smart contract, but it's not an all-encompassing guide on the topic.
-To get more info, refer to our SDK samples.
+To obtain more info, refer to our SDK samples.
 To get more info on how events can help with tracking your smart contract activity in real time, refer to this [article](/unity-sdk/how-to/update-events/).